telus/tds-core/guide/getting-started/designers.md

 ### Sketch Plugins

 There are a variety of plugins available for Sketch.
-Here is a short list of plugins that will be useful in viewing the TDS master Sketch file and the Design System Manager (DSM) component library:
+Here is a short list of plugins that will be useful when setting up your Sketch file and using the Design System Manager (DSM) component library:

 #### Required